johnverrone/aoc2021/code/README.md

 ### Day 09

 This was kinda fun.
 I knew there had to be an algorithm out there for spreading out to determine the basin sizes.
 TIL about [flood fill](https://en.wikipedia.org/wiki/Flood_fill).
 I think my logic could be a little cleaner and there's probably an even faster way to do this (maybe without even knowing the low points first), but I enjoyed using a queue (over implementing it recursively) and learning about flood fill.

+### Day 10

+A pretty straight forward problem but using stacks this time.
+I had the most trouble dealing with dumb little JS/TS things like reversing an array without modifying it (didn't actually matter if I modified it, but I wanted the console logs to look pretty) and type safety with `.get()` returning undefined.